svenakela/parliament-challenge/README.md

 ## What do we Expect From you

- - Spend 4-6 hours on the task.
+ - Spend an evening on the task
- - As a bare minimum we want to be able to send a request and get a response with the merged data.
+ - As a bare minimum we want to be able to send a request and get a response with the merged data
- - What would you do to deploy this in a production environment?
-If there are things you want to add but you run out of time, please document your thoughts somehow!
+ - If there are things you want to add but you run out of time, please document your thoughts somehow!
+ - What would you do or like to add to deploy this in a production environment?
  - Don't excuse yourself.
 Make code you can stand for.
 That is what we will judge you on in the end, right?
  - But most importantly, enjoy the coding and have fun!